Our final news roundup and information overload hour.

 Well, I'm just so sorry it's that way now.

-It's it's that uh it can only get worse once it's free.
+It's that it can only get worse once it's free.

 You get what you vote for, right?